-Barcelona is an incredible city to live in and to visit, but it sadly became a victim of its own popularity and before the pandemic, it was suffering the effects of over-tourism.
-Now that visitors are returning to Barcelona it is important that we do everything we can to visit the city responsibly and preserve it properly for future visitors, and more importantly, its residents.
-Use these travel tips and be a responsible tourist in Barcelona.
+Barcelona is an incredible city to live in and to visit, but sadly it has become a victim of its own popularity.
+With tourists facing a backlash from residents and the effects of over-tourism hitting hard, we need to do things a little differently when we visit Barcelona.
+It’s important to visit the city responsibly and preserve it properly for future visitors, and even more importantly, for its residents.
+Use these travel tips to help you be a responsible tourist in Barcelona, and have a better experience for you too!

 What is Responsible Travel?

-If we can find ways to manage the number of people visiting so they are more spread out and encourage them to do different things and explore different areas, they will also spread out their important tourist dollars among more local businesses instead of a few huge corporations.
+If we can find ways to manage the number of people visiting so they are more spread out and encourage them to do different things and explore different areas, they will also spread out their important tourist dollars among more local businesses instead of a few international corporations, reduce overcrowding and benefiting everyone involved in the process.

-Having lived in Barcelona for several years, I know how busy it gets on La Rambla on a weekend afternoon, how many people file through the narrow streets of the Gothic Quarter in August and how unpleasant it can be, for all concerned.
+Having lived in Barcelona for several years, I know how busy it gets on La Rambla on a weekend afternoon, how many people file through the narrow streets of the Gothic Quarter in August, how much noise and mess drunk tourists make, and how unpleasant it can be, for all concerned.

 Visit Barcelona in the Shoulder or Off-Season